blakazulu/hotjar-extensions/README.md

 ## Using the Extension

 ### Adding Domains

+**Manual Entry:**
 1. Click the extension icon in your browser toolbar
-2. Enter a domain name (e.g., `example.com`) in the input field
+2. In the "Add Domain" section, enter a domain name (e.g., `example.com`)
-3. Click **Add Domain** or press Enter
+3. Click the **+** button or press Enter
 4. The extension will now block all Hotjar requests on that domain

-5. You can add multiple domains and remove them at any time
+**Quick Add (Current Site):**
+1. Navigate to any website you want to protect
+2. Click the extension icon
+3. Click the **"Add Current Domain"** button
+4. The current site's domain is automatically added to your protected list

+**Managing Domains:**
+- View your total protected domains count in the header (top-right)
+- See all protected domains listed below the add section
+- Click **Remove** next to any domain to stop protecting it
+- Your domain list syncs across all your devices

 ### Viewing Blocking Status